Barry Clark (rally driver)

 Barry Clark at the 2008 Rallye de France.

 Barry Clark (born 30 July 1982) is a Scottish rally driver born in Aberdeen in Scotland.
 In 2006 he became the PWRC Junior Rookie World Champion competing in his Fiesta ST.

 After becoming the Fiesta Sporting Trophy International champion in 2007, Clark was awarded a drive in the World Rally Championship for one event, and secured funding for two more events.
 His first event was to be in Turkey driving a Ford Focus WRC for the Munchi's Ford team, but after regular Munchi's driver Luís Pérez Companc had to drop out of the Jordan rally, Clark took his place at short notice.
 Clark also helps organise his local event, the Speyside Stages organised by 63 car club and the Grampian Forest stages organised by Stonehaven and District Motor Club.

-Despite competing in four WRC events in 2008, he was unable to secure sponsorship to enable him to continue at that level and he more or less retired from the WRC.
+Despite competing in four WRC events in 2008, Clark was unable to secure sponsorship to enable him to continue at that level and he more or less retired from the WRC.
 He built a successful rally car preparation business in Kintore, Aberdeenshire before it was sold on in 2012.